Nutrient Loading and Impacts in Lakes Champlain and Memphremagog

 Lake Champlain, Missisquoi Bay and Richelieu River continue to suffer from excessive loads of nutrients and harmful algal blooms (HABs).
 To deliver on the requests of governments, five major work components are planned.

 Project 2 - Lake Memphremagog

 Significant resources and efforts have been dedicated to the reduction of nutrient loading to Lake Memphremagog and the prevention of harmful algal blooms (HABs); however, ecological conditions have not improved.
-As a consequence, the public has high expectations that existing and planned efforts will improve water quality.
+To deliver on the request of governments regarding Lake Memphremagog, three major components are planned.

 The IJC is committed to engaging the public through open houses and online consultations, and publicizing news and updates on study activities here.
 Want to know when new information is added to this page?